SEC commissioner to cryptocurrency: Talk to us, we need to learn

 “Technological progress should not be bound by the limits of the regulator’s lawyerly imagination.”

-In a recent speech she gave at the Medici Conference in Los Angeles, Securities and Exchange Commission (SEC) Commissioner Hester Peirce discussed current innovations in the cryptocurrency space, ending with a call for blockchain and cryptocurrency innovators to reach out to the SEC and help it learn more about the space.
+In a recent speech at the Medici Conference in Los Angeles, Securities and Exchange Commission (SEC) Commissioner Hester Peirce discussed current innovations in the cryptocurrency space, ending with a call for blockchain and cryptocurrency innovators to reach out to the SEC and help it learn more about the space.

 “Innovation is always a challenge for regulators,” she said.
 “We are used to the way things have been done.
 Our rules have grown up in response to past technologies.
 Figuring out whether and how they apply to new ideas is difficult.
 Technology’s promise is too great, however, for us to bury our heads in the sand.
 I am here to ask you and others to help us learn more about the technology so that we are able to think about the regulatory obstacles that may stand in the way of crypto-technology’s ability to improve our lives.